jckleiner/ci-cd-examples/docker/README.md

  * After the installation, you need to run `podman machine init` which downloads a VM.
  * Running `podman machine start` crashes the system on MacOs 12.1 and 12.3
  * Upgrading the system to MacOs 12.4+ solves the problem but now it (currently, September 2022) prints `Error: cannot start VM podman-machine-default: VM already running or starting`

+## TODO
+ * Copy a docker image between locations.
+Images can be zipped.